-26. Plaintiff GENESIS M. CASTILLA FALCON is a Cuban and Nicaraguan American, Hispanic resident and registered voter of HD 118 and CD 28.

-27. By placing these individuals and the members of Cubanos Pa'lante, Engage Miami, and the FIU ACLU Club in the Challenged Districts, the State sends the message that it placed them in their districts simply because of their race.

-28. Plaintiffs are further harmed because the Enacted Plans split up their communities and group their communities with dissimilar ones, simply because of their race.

-29. If the Enacted Plans are not enjoined, these individuals and the members of Cubanos Pa'lante, Engage Miami, and the FIU ACLU Club will be harmed by living and voting in unconstitutionally racially gerrymandered districts.

-30. Defendant the FLORIDA HOUSE OF REPRESENTATIVES is the lower chamber of the Florida Legislature.
+- 26. Plaintiff GENESIS M. CASTILLA FALCON is a Cuban and Nicaraguan American, Hispanic resident and registered voter of HD 118 and CD 28. - 27.
+Plaintiff DIANA BELBRUNO is a non-Hispanic white resident and registered voter of CD 26. - 28.
+By placing Plaintiffs Polo, Sorto, and Castilla Falcon, and the members of Cubanos Pa'lante, Engage Miami, and the FIU ACLU Club in the Challenged Districts, the State sends the message that it placed them in their districts simply because of their race. - 29.
+Plaintiffs are further harmed because the Enacted Plans split up their communities and group their communities with dissimilar ones, simply because of their race. - 30.
+If the Enacted Plans are not enjoined, these individuals and the members of Cubanos Pa'lante, Engage Miami, and the FIU ACLU Club will be harmed by living and voting in unconstitutionally racially gerrymandered districts. - 31.
+Defendant the FLORIDA HOUSE OF REPRESENTATIVES is the lower chamber of the Florida Legislature.
 Along with the Senate, the House is responsible for redrawing legislative and congressional districts after each decennial census.
 Fla.
 Const. art III, § 16.
-State representatives are elected from the Enacted House Plan.

-31. Defendant CORD BYRD is the Florida Secretary of State and is sued in his official capacity.
+State representatives are elected from the Enacted House Plan. - 32.
+Defendant CORD BYRD is the Florida Secretary of State and is sued in his official capacity.
 He is the State's "chief election officer."
 Fla.
 Stat. § 97.012.
 His Department of State is responsible for "general supervision and administration of the election laws," including the Enacted Plans; administers candidate qualifying; receives election returns from the county canvassing boards; and issues certificates of election to successful candidates.
 Id. §§ 15.13, 99.061, 102.112, 102.151, 102.155.